-Live-in aide means a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and well-being of the persons, (2) is not obligated for the support of the persons, and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].
+Live-in aide means a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and well-being of the person(s), (2) is not obligated for the support of the person(s), and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].

-LMHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8, to make the program accessible to and usable by the family member with disabilities.
+LMHA must approve a live-in aide if needed as a reasonable accommodation for a person with disabilities in accordance with 24 CFR § 982.316 and PIH Notice 2014-25.

-A live-in aide is a member of the household, not the family, and the income of the aide is not considered in income calculations [24 CFR 5.609(b)].
-Relatives may be approved as live-in aides if they meet all of the criteria defining a live-in aide.
-However, a relative who serves as a live-in aide is not considered a family member and would not be considered a remaining member of a tenant family or have any rights to the voucher under the remaining member rules of this Administrative Plan.
+A live-in aide is considered a household member but not a family member.
+The income of the live-in aide is not counted in determining the annual income of the family [24 CFR 5.609(c)(5)].
+Relatives may be approved as live-in aides if they meet all the criteria defining a live-in aide.
+However, a relative who serves as a live-in aide is not considered a family member and would not be considered a remaining member of a tenant family.
+It cannot be an individual considered to be dependent.
+For example, a spouse cannot be a live-in aide.

 A family's request for a live-in aide must be made in writing.
-A live-in aide may only reside in the unit with pre-approval from LMHA.
-Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near-elderly, or disabled family member.
+LMHA will verify the need for a live-in aide with a reliable, knowledgeable professional as provided by the family, such as a doctor, social worker, or case worker.

 For continued approval, the live-in aide will be subject to LMHA's background screening criteria and must annually certify proof of continued residence in the unit.
 The household will be subject to annual re-certification of the continued disability/need for the live-in aide for those that were not certified with a permanent disability.

 Permanent disability will be defined as any individual receiving disability benefits for their disability through the Social Security disability insurance program, the Supplemental Security Income (SSI) program or certification through a reliable, knowledgeable professional as provided by the family, such as a doctor, social worker, or case worker.